CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

     ##### last change 2023-03-24 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "I have a set of PXF files encoded with HPO and ICD-10 ontologies and I want to convert them to BFF but encoded with OMIM and SNOMED-CT ontologies.
+Can you help me?"

+    Neither Phenopackets v2 nor Beacon v2 prescribe the use of a specific ontology; they simply provide **recommendations** on their websites.
+Thereby, `Convert-Pheno` does not change the source ontologies.

+    Now, IMHO, it's generally easier to inter-convert ontologies than to inter-convert raw data to ontologies.
+So there is that advantage... :smile:.

+    !!!
+Abstract "Nota Bene:"
+        A  standard that does enforce the use of an **standardized vocabulary** is [OMOP-CDM](omop-cdm.md), you may wanna check it out.

+    ##### last change 2023-09-16 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation

 ??? faq "I am installing `Convert-Pheno` from source ([non-containerized version](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized)) but I can't make it work.
 Any suggestions?"